 Question 1:

-“Urgent care services are for a condition which requires prompt attention but does not rise to the level of an emergency.
-When is the next available appointment date and time with [Provider Name or FQHC/RHC Name] for urgent care services?”
+“Urgent services are for a condition which requires prompt attention but does not rise to the level of an emergency.
+When is [Provider Name or FQHC/RHC Name]’s next available appointment date and time for urgent services?”
 [Record this information in the “Question 1” field of the Non-Physician Mental Health Care Providers Raw Data Report Form.]

 Date: mm/dd/yy